seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 No, Pompey.

 **POMPEY**
-Truly, sir, in my poor opinion, they will to’t then.
+Truly, sir, in my poor opinion, they will to't then.
 If your worship will take order for the drabs and
 the knaves, you need not to fear the bawds.